Japan starts 1st day under emergency steps to curb virus

 Japan starts 1st day under emergency steps to curb virusNew

-TOKYO (AP) — Japan has begun its first day under a coronavirus state of emergency with much of life as usual, including morning commuter trains shuttling crowds of mask-wearing people at bustling stations.
+TOKYO (AP) — Japan has begun its first day under a coronavirus state of emergency with much of life going on as usual, including morning commuter trains shuttling crowds of mask-wearing people at bustling stations.
 Prime Minister Yoshihide Suga reiterated his request for restaurants to shorten business hours and for people to work from home.
-He told reporters he took the situation very seriously.
 The emergency runs through Feb.
-7. The declaration is asking restaurants and bars close by 8 p.m. while drinks won’t be served after 7 p.m.
-It applies to Tokyo and three nearby areas.
-Nationwide, confirmed COVID-19 cases have reached some 260,000, with more than 7,500 new cases reported Friday.
-Suga has promised legal revisions, including penalties and other measures to add more force to the requests.
+7. It applies to Tokyo and three nearby areas.
+Nationwide, confirmed COVID-19 cases have reached some 260,000, with more than 7,500 new cases reported.
+Suga has promised legal revisions, including penalties to add more force to the requests.